 - Income received from Social Security benefits and certain retirement plans are not taxable in Illinois.
-In general, TaxSlayer automatically subtracts social security, but requires certain retirement plans to be subtracted from the Federal Adjusted Gross Income in determining Illinois Taxable Income. - The personal exemption amount is increased to \$2,425. - Illinois has a flat tax rate of 4.95%. - Illinois provides a refundable EITC, generally equal to 20% of the federal EITC amount. - Illinois provides nonrefundable credits: - O Property Tax Credit, generally equal to 5% of the property taxes paid on a home the taxpayer lives in.
+In general, TaxSlayer automatically subtracts Social Security, but requires non-taxable retirement income to be entered as subtractions from the federal adjusted gross income.
+Note that non-qualified plans (code D in box 7 on Form 1099-R) are taxable in Illinois and should not be subtracted! - The personal exemption amount is increased to \$2,775. - Illinois has a flat tax rate of 4.95%. - Illinois provides a refundable EITC, generally equal to 20% of the federal EIC amount.
+Taxpayers who are ineligible for the federal EIC because they are 18-24 or over 65 years old or have an ITIN can receive the Illinois EIC beginning in 2023. - The Child Tax Credit is coming to Illinois! - A new Child Tax Credit has been added to Line 30. - Who qualifies?
+Taxpayers who qualify for the IL-EITC and have at least one dependent child under the age of 12. - The credit is 20% of the state EITC, with a maximum: - \$170 One child - \$270 Two children - \$300 Three Children - Illinois also provides nonrefundable credits: - Property Tax Credit, generally equal to about 5% of the property taxes paid on a home the taxpayer lives in.
 To claim the credit, the Property Index Number (PIN) must be entered on Schedule ICR, Illinois Credits.
-The PIN may be found on the property tax bill or online via the county assessor's website in which the property is located. - K-12 Education expenses for dependents in school (tuition, book, and fees).
-Must be over \$250 for the credit to apply. - Educator Expenses are also available for educators teaching in Illinois, up to \$500. - Illinois residents are now required to provide their county of residence. - Estimated tax payment threshold has increased from \$500 to \$1,000.
+The PIN may be found on the property tax bill or online via the county assessor's website in which the property is located. - K-12 Education expenses for dependents in school (tuition, books, and fees).
+The expenses must be over \$250 for the credit to apply. - Educator Expenses are also available for K-12 educators teaching in Illinois, up to \$500 (\$250 for tax years before 2023). - Illinois residents are required to provide their county of residence.

-If e-filing a state return, the taxpayer and spouse must provide ONE of three items: Driver's License/State ID information, State AGI from prior year, or IL Signature PIN (Retrieving IL-PIN instructions in Tax Preparer Checklist).
+If e-filing a state return, the taxpayer and spouse must provide ONE of three items: Driver's License/State ID information, prior year AGI, or IL Signature PIN.
+Instructions for retrieving the IL-PIN are on the following page.